-Ryan Pearl says, “Each process, foiled highlights and balayage, need not result in damaged hair as long as the colorist stays aware of the processing time required to maintain the healthy condition of the hair and the desired end result.”
+Ryan says, “Each process, foiled highlights and balayage, need not result in damaged hair as long as the colorist stays aware of the processing time required to maintain the healthy condition of the hair and the desired end result.”

 Nikki explains the possible overlap of previously lightened hair: “When you do traditional highlights you are generally only lightening the new growth, but when you balayage you continue to lighten the already-lightened hair so it is more likely to become damaged.”

-Either technique can lift the hair with minimal damage; Pearl adds, “That’s why it is critically important to see a professional colorist, someone that can guide you safely to beautiful hair color that doesn’t leave your hair damaged.”
+Either technique can lift the hair with minimal damage; Ryan adds, “That’s why it is critically important to see a professional colorist, someone that can guide you safely to beautiful hair color that doesn’t leave your hair damaged.”

-Ryan Pearl suggests getting yourself on a routine schedule for any coloring service.
+Ryan suggests getting yourself on a routine schedule for any coloring service.
 “Whenever you get your hair colored, it makes good sense to put yourself on a 3-month maintenance schedule.
 The length of the schedule can vary, of course, depending on how much of a “natural look” you want.
 If the look that interests you is more “un-natural” than natural, your hair will require significantly more maintenance,” he tells us.